Vascular Biology – PI: Jürgen Bernhagen

 I am originally from Italy, where I finished my Master’s studies in Biology at the University of Milano Bicocca.
 Working as Environmental Educator and Hiking Guide, I had the opportunity to share the basic ecological principles and evolutionary forces that affect wildlife and their associated habitats.
 I developed activities about topics such as forest, stream ecology and wildlife science.
 In August 2018, I joined the Bernhagen research group as Laboratory Technical Assistant.
 I perform bacterial culturing, protein purification, cell culture and immunoassays, as well as maintaining the lab supplies and equipment.
 In my spare time, I enjoy hiking and reading books.

-I am a Medical Doctor who studied Neurology in China.
+I am a Medical Doctor who studied Neurology in China supported by a fellowship from LMU / CSC.
 I joined the Bernhagen lab a year ago and work on my MD/PhD thesis in the area of role and mechanism of the MIF protein family in ischemic stroke.
 In my spare time, I like to play badminton and go hiking.

 I moved to Munich in 2005 and started an apprenticeship as a Veterinary Assistant which I passed 2 years later and then worked in a large Animal Clinic close to Munich.
 After some years in this job, I could started to study Veterinary Medicine at LMU Munich.
 I have recently concluded my curricular program and currently work on veterinary medical doctoral thesis.
 The focus here is on a cytokine/chemokine called D-dopachrome tautomerase or MIF-2 in the context of atherosclerotic mouse models.